topher6345/blackjack-elm/README.md

 ## Getting started

-You need to have [Elm](http://elm-lang.org/) 0.18 installed on your machine.
+1. You need to have [Elm](http://elm-lang.org/) 0.18 installed on your machine.

 Compile this project with:

-    elm make src/Main.elm
+    elm make src/Main.elm --output js/elm.js

+Run the tests:

+    elm test

 Then view it: